hikari-py/hikari/README.md

-# hikari
+# hikari core

-A Python Discord API framework for CPython 3.6, CPython 3.7, CPython 3.8, and PyPy 3.6.
+A base Python Discord API framework for CPython 3.6, CPython 3.7, CPython 3.8, and PyPy 3.6.
 Designed for ease of use, customization, and sane defaults.

+This API is designed to provide the pure-python interface to the RESTful Discord API and the Gateway.
+This will provide a set of basic models and abstractions that can be used to build a basic Discord bot in Python with asyncio.

+It will __not__ provide a bot framework (e.g. basic IoC functionality, command routing, etc).
+This will be released as a separate bundle once this package is completed.

 ----